 Preserving fertility before transition

-There are a number of reproductive options for individuals wanting to preserve sperm, egg, and/or embryos prior to transition.
+There are a number of reproductive options for individuals who want to preserve sperm, eggs, and/or embryos prior to transition.

 When to consider fertility preservation

-Of course, not all individuals choose to undergo fertility preservation prior to transitioning, for various reasons, including personal preference as well as factors such as cost and barriers to health access.iii Fertility preservation rates reported in the literature are variable.
-A 2019 systematic review noted that rates were much lower in transgender men cryopreserving oocytes (0-16.7 percent) compared to transgender women cryopreserving sperm (9.6-81.8 percent).iv A study in Sweden found rates of fertility preservation were 26.2 percent in transgender men and 75.6 percent in transgender women following fertility consultation.v
+Of course, not all individuals choose to undergo fertility preservation prior to transitioning.
+The reasons may be personal, but factors such as cost and barriers to healthcare access may also come into play.iii Fertility preservation rates reported in the literature are variable.
+A 2019 systematic review noted that rates of transgender men freezing eggs (0 to 16.7 percent) were much lower compared to transgender women freezing sperm (9.6 to 81.8 percent).iv A study in Sweden found rates of fertility preservation were 26.2 percent in transgender men and 75.6 percent in transgender women following fertility consultation.v

-Some barriers to fertility preservation that have been identified include cost, invasiveness of cryopreservation techniques, and not wanting to delay transitioning.vi For example, individuals often report the challenges of gender dysphoria when stopping or delaying hormone treatments, and/or with the invasiveness of the egg retrieval process for transgender men or the sperm collection process for transgender women.vii,viii
+Some barriers to fertility preservation may include cost, invasiveness of procedures, and not wanting to delay transitioning.vi For example, individuals often report the challenges of gender dysphoria when stopping or delaying hormone treatments, and/or the invasiveness of the egg retrieval process for transgender men or the sperm collection process for transgender women.vii,viii

 Fertility preservation in transgender women

 There are multiple options for fertility preservation in transgender women who have not undergone gender affirmation surgery.
-These include sperm cryopreservation (freezing) with sperm obtained via masturbation or surgical extraction, as well as testicular tissue cryopreservation.ix,x
+Sperm cryopreservation (freezing) with sperm obtained via masturbation or surgical extraction and testicular tissue cryopreservation are possible paths to fertility preservation.ix,x

 Sperm cryopreservation is the most reliable form of fertility preservation for individuals assigned male at birth.
 It is usually achieved by collection of the ejaculate from either masturbation or vibratory stimulus.xi,xii The optimal number of vials of frozen sperm is difficult to predict and depends on the reproductive goals of the patient.
-As such, consultation with a fertility specialist is recommended albeit not required.xiii Patients can present directly to a sperm bank, some of which may offer discounts to transitioning individuals (e.g., the California Cryobank PRIDE program).
-Providers may recommend having a semen analysis prior to freezing sperm in order to assess parameters such as sperm concentration, motility, and morphology.
-This is because there is some evidence to indicate that these parameters may even be reduced prior to starting gender-affirming hormonal medication.xiv The reason for this is unclear, but may be a result of psychological stress, scrotal temperature with genital-tucking behavior, body mass index, and reduced masturbation, among others.xv,xvi,xvii,xviii,xix
+As such, consultation with a fertility specialist is recommended, although not required.xiii Transgender patients can also make an appointment directly with a sperm bank.
+Some banks may offer discounts to transitioning individuals (for example, the California Cryobank PRIDE program).

-Some transgender women may find it psychologically challenging or unacceptable to masturbate to produce a specimen.xx Individuals also may report experiencing gender dysphoria when delaying or stopping hormone treatments, which is typically necessary to preserve or restore sperm production.xxi In this case, there are other options available such as surgical sperm extraction.
-Surgical sperm extraction is also a treatment option for individuals with azoospermia or other ejaculatory disorders, though this procedure would require consultation with a reproductive urologist.xxii,xxiii
+Some transgender women may find it psychologically challenging or unacceptable to masturbate to produce a semen specimen.xix Individuals also may report experiencing gender dysphoria when delaying or stopping hormone treatments, which is typically necessary to preserve or restore sperm production.xx In these cases, there are other options available such as surgical sperm extraction.
+Surgical sperm extraction is also a treatment option for individuals with azoospermia (no sperm within the ejaculate) or other ejaculatory disorders.
+This procedure requires consultation with a reproductive urologist.xxi,xxii

-In transgender females who are pre-pubertal, spermatogonium (sperm stem cells) and testicular tissue cryopreservation are technologies under development for possible methods of fertility preservation.
-However, these methods of fertility preservation are in the experimental phase and may not be clinically available except as part of a research study.xxiv,xxv,xxvi,xxvii
+In transgender females who are pre-pubertal, spermatogonia (sperm stem cells) and testicular tissue cryopreservation are technologies under development as possible methods of fertility preservation.
+However, these methods are in the experimental phase and may not be clinically available except as part of a research study.xxiii,xxiv,xxv,xxvi

 Fertility preservation in transgender men

-Fertility preservation in transgender men who have yet to transition involves the cryopreservation (freezing) of oocytes, embryos, or ovarian tissue.xxviii,xxix Oocyte cryopreservation involves a combination of drugs that hormonally stimulate multiple oocytes within the ovaries to develop and mature.
-This process is known as controlled ovarian stimulation (COS).xxx Once the oocytes are adequately stimulated, a needle is inserted into the vagina under transvaginal ultrasound guidance, and the oocytes are aspirated into the needle in a process known as “oocyte retrieval” (egg retrieval or oocyte pick-up).
-The oocytes can then be cryopreserved (frozen), for later use.xxxi
+Fertility preservation in transgender men who have yet to transition involves the cryopreservation (freezing) of eggs, embryos, or ovarian tissue.xxvii,xxviii Oocyte (egg) cryopreservation involves a combination of drugs that hormonally stimulate multiple oocytes within the ovaries to develop and mature.
+This process is known as controlled ovarian stimulation (COS).xxix Once the oocytes are adequately stimulated, a needle is inserted into the vagina under transvaginal ultrasound guidance, and the oocytes are aspirated into the needle in a process known as oocyte retrieval (also called egg retrieval or oocyte pick-up).
+The oocytes can then be frozen for later use.xxx

 Like oocyte cryopreservation, embryo cryopreservation involves hormonal stimulation of the ovaries and subsequent oocyte retrieval.
-This is followed by in-vitro oocyte fertilization with a sperm cell.
+These steps are followed by in vitro fertilization with a sperm cell.
 The fertilization of the oocyte can be completed with a partner’s sperm, or with donor sperm.
-The embryo is then cryopreserved and can be thawed and used to achieve pregnancy when the individual is ready.xxxii
+The embryo is then cryopreserved and can be thawed and used to achieve pregnancy when the individual is ready.xxxi

 In transgender males who are pre-pubertal, the only current option for fertility preservation is using cryopreservation of ovarian tissue, followed by autotransplantation.
-This was considered an experimental treatment until 2019 and its availability is extremely limited.xxxiii,xxxiv Ovarian tissue cryopreservation involves a laparoscopic procedure and removal of a piece of the ovary, which is then cryopreserved for later use after a process known as “in-vitro maturation;” this matures the ovarian tissue so it can function properly.
+It was considered an experimental treatment until 2019, and its availability is extremely limited.xxxii,xxxiii Ovarian tissue cryopreservation involves a laparoscopic procedure and removal of a piece of an ovary, which is then frozen for later use after a process known as “in vitro maturation,” which matures the ovarian tissue so it can function properly.
 The transgender individual will then complete their transition after the tissue preservation.
-When ready, the ovarian tissue can be transplanted back into the pelvis, and in theory will resume normal function.
-The patient can then undergo IVF with the transplanted cryopreserved ovarian tissue.xxxv To date, the number of live births resulting from successful re-transplantation of cryopreserved ovarian tissue reported is approaching 200.xxxvi,xxxvii,xxxviii,xxxix,xl
+When ready, the ovarian tissue can be transplanted back into the pelvis and, in theory, it will resume normal function.
+The patient can then undergo in vitro fertilization (IVF) with the transplanted cryopreserved ovarian tissue.xxxiv To date, the number of reported live births resulting from successful re-transplantation of cryopreserved ovarian tissue is approaching 200.xxxv,xxxvi,xxxvii,xxxviii,xxxix

-The rate of fertility preservation in trans men is lower compared to trans women.xli,xlii In most cases, the cryopreservation of oocytes is much more cost -prohibitive compared to freezing sperm.
-In addition, the oocyte retrieval procedure is significantly more invasive, and individuals often report the resultant psychological impact and gender dysphoric triggers as a barrier.xliii
+The rate of fertility preservation in trans men is lower compared to trans women.xl,xli In most cases, freezing eggs is much more cost-prohibitive compared to freezing sperm.
+In addition, the egg retrieval procedure is significantly more invasive, and individuals often report the resultant psychological impact and gender dysphoric triggers as a barrier.xlii

 Fertility during and after transition